 By Li Xiaokun and Zhao Shengnan (China Daily)

-After the meeting, the two sides signed cooperation agreements in economic technical cooperation and cultural exchanges.
+They later witnessed the signing of agreements on economic technical cooperation and cultural exchanges.

 Abbas also met Premier Li Keqiang on Monday.
 Li said China will use "its own way and its own impact" to promote the peace talks.

 Also on Monday, Netanyahu began a visit to the financial hub of Shanghai.
 He is due in Beijing on Wednesday following Abbas' departure on Tuesday.

 This is the first trip by a top Israeli leader to China since former Israeli prime minister Ehud Olmert visited in 2007.
 It is reported Netanyahu is due to sign a number of deals and discuss the issue of Iran.

 China has maintained close relations with the Palestinians for decades.
 In recent years, it has also developed good ties with Israel.

 Speaking to Xinhua News Agency ahead of the visit, Abbas said "it is very good that Netanyahu will visit China too because it is a good opportunity that the Chinese listen to both of us".

 The Foreign Ministry said last week it would be willing to help set up a meeting between Abbas and Netanyahu if they want to, but the two leaders were not expected to be in the same city at the same time.